Navigate (NVG8) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Navigate Historical Price

-According to the latest data gathered on Navigate live price page, the current price of Navigate is 0.00525417USD.
-The circulating supply of Navigate(NVG8) is 47.90M NVG8 , giving it a market capitalization of $251.66K.
+According to the latest data gathered on Navigate live price page, the current price of Navigate is 0.00534465USD.
+The circulating supply of Navigate(NVG8) is 47.92M NVG8 , giving it a market capitalization of $255.90K.

 In the past month, Navigate has experienced a 0.00% change, reflecting approximately $-- to its value.
 This indicates that NVG8 could witness further price changes in the near future.